abmerop/gem5fs/README.md

 How does this work?
 ===================

-You will need 3 changes to the standard gem5 distribution to get gem5fs up and running:
+Currently gem5fs works with the X86 architecture.
+You will need to make 3 changes to the standard gem5 distribution to get gem5fs up and running:

  1. A kernel with FUSE support
  2. Modified disk image with fuse libraries